shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 # Network Flow Trace Back Python Script

 This Python script performs a trace back of demands in a network flow problem.
 It reads input data from an Excel file named 'NetworkFlowProblem-Data.xlsx', processes the data, and generates the trace back for each demand based on the given order of processing steps.
 The script utilizes the pandas library to handle data frames efficiently.
+The trace back algorithm is a heuristic search where each is traced back to its source.
+To ensure that every demand is traced back to its source, in each iteration the algorithm keeps track of all previously identified paths, and if a demand could not be traced back to its source, in the next iteration it re-orders the demands, and repeat the steps for tracing back.
+This process is repeated until all demands could be traced back to their source.

 ## Overview

 1. Import the necessary libraries, including pandas and custom utility functions from different modules.

 2. Read the input data from the Excel file 'NetworkFlowProblem-Data.xlsx' and convert column names to lowercase.
+This is jusy to ensure that all column names matches with the ones in the code.

 3. Define the 'delta' variable, which represents a tolerance for small floating-point discrepancies.
+This is to ensure that floating numbers after being imported from excel file, does not violate meeting the demands.

 4. Define the processing steps in a list: ['Sourcing', 'Conditioning', 'Treatment', 'Forwarding', 'Delivery'].
+This is the ordinal list of all processes, and it is assumed that these steps should exist for all demands.

 5. Define utility functions such as 'create_combined_dataframe', 'sort_formatted_out', 'write_output_into_excel', and 'subtract_amount_if_exists' to perform various data processing and output operations.

 6. Sort the input data frame based on the 'week' column in descending order.
+This is just to speed up things as demands are more likely to happen at a later time, and it would be better to start from the latest demand.

 7. Identify demands from the sorted data frame based on the last processing step ('Delivery').